IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/creating_an_ifc_model.rst

 .. tip::

-   Regardless of the type of geometry or shape of the object, there are no restrictions on which category you can choose.
+   There are no restrictions on which **IFC Class** you can choose regardless of the shape of your object.
 You can have a monkey-shaped wall if you want!

 All IFC objects must also belong inside the **Spatial Tree**.
 In the **Outliner** panel, you can drag and drop your newly created **IfcColumn/Cube**